How to create a smart sensor with IFTTT

 Now click on “That” and select “Notifications” from the options.
 Choose the “Send a notification from the IFTTT app” option, give the event a title and then “Create action”.
 In the end, click “Finish”.
 We have now created our own Applet, which will send a push notification to your smartphone.

-Step 6 Get the URL
+Step 6 Get the URL and test

 In the overview, click on your account and then “My services”, select “webhooks” and then click on “Settings”.
 This should show you the URL for your webhooks.
 Open the URL in a new tab and you should now see a new URL where you can enter the event.
 Enter “electrode11_touched” and copy the whole URL.
 Back in Processing, edit the variable

 ifttt_url in line 11 and add the URL you just copied in between the quotations marks.